Complexity Hidden Inside Simplicity

 Two images that help me convey this idea are the Nautilus Shell, and the Mandelbrot Set.

-Image of the Mandelbrot Set, produced with mandelbrot by Moore & dos Reis (2017); a complex structure produced with very simple rules
+Image of the Mandelbrot Set, produced with mandelbrot by Moore & dos Reis (2017)

 References